matospiso/Disentangling-user-embeddings-using-SAE/README.md

 # From Knots to Knobs: Towards Steerable Collaborative Filtering Using Sparse Autoencoders

-Official repository for the paper *"From Knots to Knobs: Towards Steerable Collaborative Filtering Using Sparse Autoencoders"*, submitted to the **The ACM Web Conference 2026 (WWW 2026)** - *User Modeling, Personalization and Recommendation* Track.
+Official repository for the paper *"From Knots to Knobs: Towards Steerable Collaborative Filtering Using Sparse Autoencoders"*.

 This repository contains the implementation, experiment configuration, and reproducibility instructions for our method using sparse autoencoders to build interpretable, steerable collaborative filtering models.
 It also includes extended results and analyses beyond what could be included in the paper.